SushiChen/Work-Day-Scheduler/README.md

 When the time has past the timeblock wil change from green to grey .
 So the color meanings are for past present and future.
 Grey = Past Red = Current Green = Future.
+(The Following images will only show grey due to photos being taken after 5pm )
 <!-- The Following images will only show grey due to photos being taken after 5pm -->
 ![](Meeting.png)